 Effective July 2012, the GOI amended the annual license fee for the NLD/ILD/ISP license agreements.
 Under such amendment, all services under the NLD/ILD license have been subjected to an increased license fee from the existing 6% of telecommunications revenue to 7% from July 2012 to March 2013 and 8% from April 2013 onwards.
 The Government of India also amended the ISP license, increasing the license fee to 7% of telecommunications revenue from July 2012 to March 2013 and to 8% from April 2013 onwards.
-SIFY has been paying the license fees per the terms of the applicable license, which are calculated based on revenue from telecommunications businesses.
+SIFY has been paying the license fees as per the terms of the applicable license, which are calculated based on revenue from telecommunications businesses.
 However, DOT has proposed including other business income (other than the licensed based activities) in the license fee calculations.
 We filed a writ petition with the Hon'ble Madras High Court challenging DOT's proposal to levy license fees on non-licensed activities.
 The Hon'ble Madras High Court stayed DOT's proposal, so the Company currently excludes revenue from other business income from the calculation of the license fee.
-The petitions are pending for adjudication before Hon'ble Madras High Court.
+After finally hearing the parties, the Hon'ble Madras High Court vide its judgement dated April 30, 2024 quashed the 18 demands made by DOT and held that DOT cannot claim license fee on the non-telecom revenue.
+DOT has appealed before the Madras High Court challenging the judgement dated April 30, 2024 which is now pending for adjudication.

-DOT initiated a lawsuit demanding of license fees on internet service providers whose license had expired and migrated to Unified License in the year 2013 but gave an exemption to those providers whose license did not expire.
+DOT initiated a lawsuit demanding license fees on internet service providers whose license had expired and migrated to Unified License in the year 2013 but gave an exemption to those providers whose license did not expire.
 The Telecom Disputes Settlement and Appellate Tribunal quashed DOT's demand, stating it was discriminatory.
 DOT has filed an appeal before Hon'ble Supreme Court.

-Further, the Company is in receipt of a show cause notice from the Goods And Service Tax ("GST") department, which claims GST on the demand raised by the DOT to levy license fees on non-licensed activities.
+Further, the Company is in receipt of a show cause notice from the Goods and Service Tax ("GST") department, which claims GST on the demand raised by the DOT to levy license fees on non-licensed activities.
 The Company is in the process of filing a writ petition to seek relief until the order is obtained from Hon'ble Madras High Court.